Interesting History of Graduation Rings

 As you or your child approaches the graduating season, your interest in the history and tales of lore behind it and to know how many before them followed the same traditions become more active.
 However, being independent thinking as most grads are, many will prefer to make their own new traditions, while many mix new traditions with the old.
 Basically, this is how all of these school graduate traditions began, with one person, then a group, then growing in number over time.

-School Graduating Rings and Their History
+The School Graduating Ring and It's History

 As a general practice, most school grads purchase their graduation ring several months in advance.
 But, for those who have not, for whatever reason, ordering one in secreticy for them can be very pleasant surprise.
 As far as getting the correct size, you might want to borrow one from a friend that you know will fit and use it to measure the ring size.
 For those who live away from home, your best bet might be to enlist the help of a roommate or friend to secretively measure their size for you.